cvele/hass-addons/playnite-web-app/README.md

 > ### Future Plans for Official Add-ons
 >
 > The official Playnite Web repository by Andrew Codes has plans to release these add-ons, as noted in [Issue #319](https://github.com/andrew-codes/playnite-web/issues/319).
 These custom-built add-ons are provided in the meantime to simplify the setup process explained in the blog post: [Control Playnite from Home Assistant Dashboard](https://blog.cvetic.in.rs/home-automation/control-playnite-home-assistant-dashboard/).
->

 ## Description

-This Home Assistant add-on allows you to update the Playnite web game database using MQTT and MongoDB.
-The add-on listens to MQTT messages and updates the MongoDB database accordingly.
+This Home Assistant add-on provides a web interface and API for Playnite.
+It allows you to manage and interact with your Playnite game library through a web browser.
+The add-on is configurable via Home Assistant options and supports multiple architectures.

 ## Features

-- Connects to an MQTT broker to receive updates.
-- Updates a MongoDB database with the received data.
+- Provides a web interface for managing the Playnite game library.
+- Offers an API for integrating with other applications.
 - Configurable via Home Assistant add-on options.
-- Supports multiple architectures: `aarch64`, `amd64` and `armv7`
+- Supports multiple architectures: `aarch64`, `amd64`, and `armv7`.

 ## Installation